intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Exception
 ---------
-There's a main exception defined for all pySFML2 methods/functions that may fail: `sfml.SFMLException`.
+There's a main exception defined for all pySFML2 methods/functions that may fail: `sfml.system.SFMLException`.
 If you use one of these method and if you want to do a specific task in case of failure, you can handle them

 with a **try... except** statement. ::